calcom/cal.com/README.md

 ### Docker

-The Docker configuration for Calendso is an effort powered by people within the community.
-Calendso does not provide official support for Docker, but we will accept fixes and documentation.
+The Docker configuration for Cal is an effort powered by people within the community.
+Cal.com, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
 Use at your own risk.

 The Docker configuration can be found [in our docker repository](https://github.com/calendso/docker).